ztolley/family-chat-gpt-web/README.md

 - `PORT` (optional) – HTTP port to bind (default `3000`).
 - `GOOGLE_CLIENT_ID` – Google OAuth client ID expected in Google Identity tokens (optional, audience will not be enforced if omitted).
-- `APPLE_CLIENT_ID` – Apple Services ID expected in Apple identity tokens (optional, audience will not be enforced if omitted).
 - `PUBLIC_DIR` (optional) – absolute or relative path to the directory containing static assets.
 Defaults to `./public` relative to the working directory.